Raymer Research Grant Fund

 The Society has set up a Research Grant Fund, the purpose of which is in general to further the Society’s charitable aims, and specifically to support research into the archaeology, history and architectural history of the modern and historic county of Worcestershire.
+The fund has been named the Raymer Research Fund in honour of the Society’s former Treasurer, Garth Raymer, who was instrumental in setting it up, and who sadly died in 2018.
 The intention is to generate and support research which may be published in the Society’s biennial Transactions, to demonstrate the Society’s support for work where other funding is being sought, and to support and encourage younger researchers.

 Please find the full application form but some details are listed below.